benjaminsampica/bensampica.com/content/post/cleancode2/index.md

 ---
-title: Clean Code - Part II: The Four Principles (of Art)
+title: 'Clean Code - Part II: The Four Principles (of Art)'
 subtitle: What does art and code have in common?
 summary: Drawing parallels from the four basic principles of art to bring order to the code we write.
 authors: